Nobel Conference 53

 How have scientific and technological discoveries assisted, transformed, and suppressed reproduction, and how will they continue to shape age-old debates about fertility and reproduction, motherhood and fatherhood?
 How safe are new techniques and what might be their impact on human health and social health?
 Who decides which technologies to develop, how they are funded, and who should have access to them?
 This conference will explore the science of these emerging technologies and delve into the ethical complexities and social consequences that result when we reshape a process so central to human life.

 Nobel Conference 53 will bring together an interdisciplinary panel of scholars and scientists from around the world to consider not only how far we can go but how far we should go.

 Jad Abumrad is the founder, producer and co-host of Radiolab, a program and podcast on National Public Radio.
 Radiolab describes itself as “a show about curiosity.
 Where sound illuminates ideas, and the boundaries blur between science, philosophy, and human experience.”
 Abumrad is the recipient of a 2011 MacArthur grant for his work creating Radiolab.
 He is also a composer and musician.

 Abumrad will speak on the importance of understanding science as embedded in human experience and as part of larger philosophical inquiries about life.

-Murdoch will address mitochondrial transfer and the ethical and regulatory processes that impact such research in the UK.
+Murdoch will address pre-implantation embryo research and mitochondrial transfer concentrating on the ethical and regulatory processes that impact such research in the UK.